rskanchi/Vennify/README.md

 A minimal R Shiny app to generate proportional Venn diagrams from pasted or uploaded gene lists.

+### Download or clone the repo

+- Option 1: Download
+    - Click on the green/🟩 `<> Code ▼` > `Download Zip`; unzip the folder to a desired location

+- Option 2: Clone usign Git
+    - In the folder on Rstudio/terminal, run `git clone https://github.com/rskanchi/Vennify.git`

 ### Running the App

 - Require R (\>= 4.1.0).